 Cash is represented by cash in hand and deposits with financial institutions repayable without penalty on notice of not more than 24 hours.
-Cash equivalents represent notice deposit accounts with terms of 30 days or less that are readily convertible to known amounts of cash with insignificant risk of change in value.
+Cash equivalents represent notice deposit accounts that are readily convertible to known amounts of cash with insignificant risk of change in value.